On this page:

-But, how much does it cost to repair broken fences?
-The cost to repair a fence will depend on the type of fencing, whether your homeowner’s insurance will cover part of the expense, if it is a shared fence, what needs repair, and labor.
+The cost to repair a fence will depend on the type of fencing, whether your homeowner’s insurance will cover part of the expense, if it is a shared fence, what needs repair, and how much labor is involved.

-However, the average cost to repair a fence is $550.
-That price could range between $50 for a DIY fix or nearly $2,500 to hire a professional to repair a large section of wood or vinyl fence.
+However, the average cost to repair a fence is $550, with an average range of $200 to $700.
+That price could further range between $50 for a DIY fix or nearly $2,500 to hire a professional to repair a large section of wood or vinyl fence.

 Although wooden fences look rustic and robust, when these fences get broken, the fix can be expensive.
 Plus, replacing a few boards on a fence sticks out.
 Therefore, you might need to repaint or stain and varnish the entire fence, which can be costly.

-Painting or staining a fence could cost $2,000, but the price varies by the size of the fence.
-Also, bear in mind that something as simple as the color choice can make a significant difference in the expense.
-Painting a dark fence white will likely take two or three coats.
+Painting or staining a fence could cost $750 to $4,000, but the price varies by the size of the fence.
+Also, bear in mind that something as simple as color choice can make a significant difference in the expense.
+Painting a dark fence white will likely take two or three coats plus a primer.

 Another option many consider is installing a new fence to replace the old one.
-A new chain-link fence to replace the old wood fence will typically cost $5 – $15 per linear foot.
-Whereas, the wooden fence could be twice that.
+A new chain-link fence to replace the old wood fence will typically cost $8 – $40 per linear foot.
+Whereas a wooden fence averages $14 to $35 per linear foot installed.

 Try our fence material calculator to plan out your project and materials if you’re considering replacement.